Coleman Consulting Group

 4. During my time as full time UX Designer, we finished the first version of the software (mobile and desktop) and it was already being tested with 3 big manufacturing clients in the US.

-The Shift Worker's app
+Shift Worker's app

 Currently, the primary mode of communication between shift workers and companies is face-to-face or through bulletin boards.
-This means that, when employees are outside the company, they have little access to information regarding their schedules, news or even their vacations.
+Thus, when employees are outside the company, they have little access to information regarding their schedules, news or even their vacations.
 One of the main goals of the application was to change that by giving live visibility about current and future changes to employee’s schedules, giving employees access to personal information (e.g. remaining off days) and allowing them to express and record their personal preferences on cases such as overtime.

-The Supervisor’s app
+Supervisor’s app

-Feedback from supervisors and companies emphasized a desire for easily accessible, up-to-date data to facilitate decision-making, so we paid special attention to giving visibility to events that could require supervisors’ intervention, such as a missing team member, and to present in context data when it was relevant.
+Feedback from supervisors and companies emphasized a desire for easily accessible, up-to-date data to facilitate decision-making, so we paid special attention to giving visibility to events that could require supervisors’ intervention, such as a missing team member, and to present in-context data when it was relevant.
 For example, when a supervisor needs to approve a shift swap (i.e. two employees exchanging shifts) we might show the impact this will have on pay-roll, if any, and whether the employees can take these shifts without exceeding their weekly work limit.

 Challenges